FreeRTOS/iot-reference-stm32u5/README.md

 ## Clone the repository and submodules

-Using your favorite unix-like console application, run the following commands to clone and initialize the git repository and its submodules, preferably on the C drive directly.
-For the purpose of this document it has been cloned on the C drive.
+Using your favorite unix-like console application, run the following commands to clone and initialize the git repository and its submodules.
+If using Microsoft Windows, path length limitations may apply so it is recommended to clone the respository to the root of a drive rather than deep in the directory tree.

 ```
 git clone https://github.com/FreeRTOS/lab-iot-reference-stm32u5.git